-Epigenetic causes of prostate cancerSeptember 5th, 2012 in Cancer /
+Epigenetic causes of prostate cancerSeptember 5, 2012 in Medicine & Health / Cancer

 (Medical Xpress)—In about half of all prostate tumours, there are two genetic areas that are fused with one another.
 When this is not the case, the exact way cancer cells originate in prostate tumours was not clear until now.
 Scientists at the Max Planck Institute for Molecular Genetics in Berlin, in cooperation with a team of international researchers, were able to show that the genesis of this fusion-negative prostate cancer has epigenetic causes: methyl groups are distributed differently over the DNA in the cancer cells than in healthy cells.
 Thanks to this knowledge, physicians may be able to achieve greater specificity in treating prostate tumours in future.
 In addition, the aberrant DNA methylations can be used as a potential biomarker for identifying prostate cancer.